bdotte/tapestry-profiler/README.md

 # Controls & Screenshots

-A simple control is included that can be dropped onto a page (probably some internal page or component).
+A simple __Profiler__ component is included that can be dropped onto a page (probably some internal page or control).
 Alternatively, you can create your own control that manipulates the ProfilerState SSO directly.

 ![Control Screenshot](https://raw.github.com/bdotte/tapestry-profiler/master/control-screenshot.png)